 Internships provide hands-on experience in an area that interests you.
 In the past, our students have held internships at the Allegheny County Coroner's Office, UPMC, the Pittsburgh Zoo, the Carnegie Museum, the Pennsylvania Department of Environmental Protection, and Pitt’s Pathology Department.

 Our undergraduate students are recognized for their outstanding scholarship at the Department, University and national levels.
-Each year the Department makes awards for outstanding student performances in introductory courses.
-At later stages, a variety of competitive, merit-based fellowships and scholarships enable more students to focus on their research during the academic year and in the summer.
+A variety of competitive, merit-based fellowships and scholarships enable more students to focus on their research during the academic year and in the summer.
 In recent years, our upper division undergraduates have received prestigious scholarships by successfully competing with the best science students in the nation.

 People use your abstract to understand your project and decide if they care to visit your poster or see your talk.
 They might be interested in the topic, results, or specific methods you used.
 Thus, the abstract should briefly describe the big picture and goal of the research, question you investigated/hypothesis you tested, experiments you performed, results you obtained, and relevance of your findings.